GoogleCloudPlatform/solutions-builder/solutions_builder/template_root/README.md

 ## Troubleshoot

-Please refer to [TROUBLESHOOT.md](docs/DEVELOPMENT.md) for more details on development and code submission.
+Please refer to [TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md) for any Terraform errors